Music of Paraguay: Paraguayan harp

 However, more recently, harps have begun to be constructed with the addition of levers to overcome this limitation, and many players are now using levered harps.

 Popular music

 Rock

 Rock is a popular genre in the Paraguayan music scene.
 Former President Alfredo Stroessner established a dictatorship and oppressed freedom of expression during his term between 1954 and 1989.
 But rock band Aftermad's and Los Blue Caps were formed during this time from late 1960s to 1970s.
 The end of the dictatorship of Stroessner in 1989, a new rock scene started.
 New rock bands such as Flou (alt rock), Revolver (alt rock), Ripe Banana Skins (punk), Area 69, Paiko, The Force (slash metal) were formed.
 21st century Paraguayan rock scene is supported by rock festivals such as "Pilsen Rock" and "Quilmes Rock".
+The dance trio LPZ was successful with house music.

 Jazz

 There is a small but vibrant jazz community in Paraguay.
 Jazz Day festival was opened in Paraguay.
 Key players and group include: CCPA Jazz Quintet, Palito Miranda (alto sax), Remigio Pereira (trombone), Victor "Toti" Morel (drums), Oswal Gonzalez (drums), Riolo Alvarenga (drums), Jorge "Lobito" Martinez (piano), Carlos Schvartzman (guitar), Carlos Centurión (piano), Gustavo Viera (guitar), Eduardo "Tato" Zilli (bass), Nene Salerno (bass), Ariel Burgos (bass), Victor Morel Jr. (drums), German Lema (organ), Jose Villamayor (guitar), Bruno Muñoz (tenor and alto saxophone) and others.